corkami/pocs/collisions/README.md

 ### GIF

 GIF is tricky:
-- it stores its metadata in the header before any comment is possible, so there can't be a generic prefix for all GIF files.
+- it stores its meta data in the header before any comment is possible, so there can't be a generic prefix for all GIF files.
  - if the file has a global palette, it is also stored before a comment is possible too.
 - its comment chunks are limited to a single byte in length, so a maximum of 256 bytes!